How much does a Renault cost to insure?

-Below we’ve pulled together information on past and present Renault models.
-This also includes an average car insurance price for each car across different age groups.
-These prices are an average based on all specifications of that model, and all our customer quotes from 1/1/17 – 30/06/17.
+*These prices are an average based on the model, and all our customer quotes from 14 January 2021 – 14 June 2021.
 This includes different locations, driving background and other factors.
 Your own quote could be cheaper or more expensive depending on your personal circumstances.

 All information on this page was last reviewed on 10 August 2021, see T&Cs.